-The highest modeled 24-hour average concentration of PCE was 2889.14 μ g/m3.
+The highest modeled 24-hour average concentration of PCE was 2889.14 $\mu$ g/m.
 This concentration is below the level established in Standard No. 8.
-However, it is above ATSDR's acute EMEG of 1400 μ g/m3 and USEPA's recently published chronic RfC of 40 μ g/m3.
+However, it is above ATSDR's acute EMEG of 1400 $\mu$ g/m and USEPA's recently published chronic RfC of 40 $\mu$ g/m.
 A review of the source documents obtained by ATSDR shows that the modeled concentration for PCE was not always estimated to be this high.
-Modeling based on the maximum permitted emissions in 1994 estimated the maximum 24-hour average concentration of PCE to be 8.70 μ g/m3 and the annual average concentration to be 0.79 μ g/m3 (Stewart 1997).
-The estimated 24-hour concentration in 1998, the baseline year, was 99.0 μ g/m3 (Hunter 2004a).
-The estimated
+Modeling based on the maximum permitted emissions in 1994 estimated the maximum 24-hour average concentration of PCE to be 8.70 $\mu$ g/m and the annual average concentration to be 0.79 $\mu$ g/m (Stewart 1997).
+The estimated 24-hour concentration in 1998, the baseline year, was 99.0 $\mu$ g/m (Hunter 2004a).
+The estimated levels of PCE at the site boundary as recorded in the Air Dispersion Modeling Summary Sheets continued to increase after 1998 as SRS continued to add more SVEU and air strippers.
+The biggest modeled increases occurred when emissions from the Western DUS and SGCP SVEU were added in 2002 and 2004 (SCDHEC 2002b, 2004b).
+The maximum concentration of 2889.14 $\mu$ g/m recorded in the Air Dispersion Modeling Summary Sheets between 2004 and 2010 reflects the cumulative impact of all the SVEU and air strippers on site, and apparently also reflects the conservative assumption that all of these units would impact the same point along the site boundary, which is unlikely.